 Please include up to 50 words of biographical information including, for example, your current job title, relevant qualifications or research interests.
 This will be published with your article.

-Please let the editor know if you want your email or website address included.
-We will not publish these unless you ask us to do so.
+Please let the editor know if you want your website address included.
+We will not publish this unless you ask us to do so.

-Articles accepted for publication in print will also be published online, and may be published across all BACP's communication channels.
+Some articles accepted for publication in print could also be published online as open access articles, and may be published across all BACP's communication channels.

 Submission requirements